5undel/Rock-paper-Scissor/README.md

 ### TEST
 - HTML
   - No errors were found when passing through the validator
-  - Two warning where found and will be left not to fix.
+  - Tree warning where found and will be left not to fix.
   ![image](document/html-vali-rps.png)
 - CSS
   - No errors were found when passing through the validator
   ![image](document/css-vali-rps.png)